wrossmorrow/machtests/README.md

 * any file matching `tests/*/tests/*.sh`

 This way test "suites" can be collected within such folders.
 If there is a "main" test, that can be defined in `test.sh`.
 More detailed tests can be defined in any file in `tests` whose name ends with `.sh`.
 Adding a test then amounts to adding a file `newtest.sh` (or whatever) to `tests`.

+Of course, `test.sh` has to _literally_ do quite a bit more than this to work correctly.
+Here are the major components of what the code actually does:

+### Setup Default Testing Environment

+Read `.env` and prepare a "default" environment to be loaded for any test in a file `.defaults`.

+### Load Correct Test Environment

+Load variables defined in `.defaults` _and_ any test-suite-specific variables in `tests/*/.env`.
+Also, parse the frontmatter of any test script to define or override variables that should be defined for any tests.

+### Run Monitored Tests

+Actually run the scripts and monitor relevant system data about those runs.
+Right now we just store test duration (execution time), but we should also store total/average CPU utilization and maximum memory usage for each test process (and any of its children).

+### Collect and Organize Output

+Collect output like monitoring data, test exit code, test success/failure, and any error messages from failures.
+Organize this output into data structures suitable for loading into storage solutions (both local and remote).

+### Load Data in Storage

+Manage getting data into any local "databases" (files, `sqlite`) or remote storage (`S3`, `influxdb`).

+---

 # Test Output